iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 > Downloaded this app immediately when it became available.
 It was a great concept, if it worked.
 But it never did.
 Never got one report of proximity to infected person (even though I was), doesn't refresh most of the time, and drains the battery because you have to keep the Bluetooth on.
 I'm uninstalling it because it's just taking up valuable storage space and battery usage.
 So disappointed.<br> :date: __2020-12-28 02:50:14__

 > When I downloaded the App I assumed it would notify me of exposures.
 It never did.
 The App does not update and no matter where I go store, mall, movies, etc it doesn't connect or work.
 There is a serious flaw.<br> :date: __2020-12-26 09:43:12__

-> Rated dead last in best coronavirus detection app in america.
-Ironic since nevada has the 2nd highest cases (infected & death) in the nation. 🤔 You'd think we'd take this more seriously.<br> :date: __2020-12-21 23:56:23__

-> It requires a Verification Code to report you are Positive.
-The UMCconnect has no idea how to give me a Verification code after they told me I am positive.
-The app is useless, you can't report you have Covid.
-It was another huge Democrat money wasting pork belly project<br> :date: __2020-12-18 20:49:57__